fastfetch-cli/fastfetch-wiki/Configuration.md

 Fastfetch uses JSONC (JSON with comments) for configuration.
 The default configuration file is located at `~/.config/fastfetch/config.jsonc`

-You can generate a minimal configuration file using:
+You can generate a configuration file using:
 ```sh
 fastfetch --gen-config
 ```
+Run in a terminal, this opens an interactive configuration UI.
+When stdin or stdout is not a TTY, or `$NO_COLOR` is set, it falls back to writing a minimal configuration non-interactively.

 There is also an online configuration generator: https://fastfetch-cli.github.io/fastfetch-config/